Kubernetes upgrade notes: 1.29.x to 1.30.x

 As it’s normally no problem to have a newer kubectl utility that is only one major version ahead of the server version I updated kubectl from 1.29.x to latest 1.30.x using my kubectl Ansible role.

 Since K8s 1.14 there are also searchable release notes available.
-You can specify the K8s version and a K8s area/component (e.g. kublet, apiserver, …) and immediately get an overview what changed in that regard.
+You can specify the K8s version and a K8s area/component (e.g. kubelet, apiserver, …) and immediately get an overview what changed in that regard.
 Quite nice! 😉

 Funny enough I think Kubernetes v1.30 release is the first that doesn’t have urgent upgrade notes 😉